I knew I was dreaming as I surveyed my childhood room. I hadn’t been in this room in nearly eleven years.

 “Shut up and go get your daughter.”

 A/N: hey all!
 I was thinking of saying what songs I think fit/I listened to while writing at the end of each chapter.
 What do you think?

 I don’t really expect any replies — I doubt anyone will see this or read it.
 If you do, hey!

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Elodie DavineWrite a Review